 What Does Black Tea Taste Like?

-The flavor of black tea can range from smoky, spicy, or earthy to nutty, caramel, or fruity.
-Black tea has a much bolder flavor than green tea or herbal tea.
-Because of the bold flavor and high caffeine, if you are transitioning from coffee, a cup of black tea may be a good place to start.
+The flavor of this type of tea can range from smoky, spicy, or earthy to nutty, caramel, or fruity.
+It has a much bolder flavor than green tea or herbal tea.
+If you're switching from coffee, try black tea for its strong taste and high caffeine content.

 But first, what is black tea?

 Black tea originated in China in the mid-17th century.
-Prior to that time, only green and oolong teas were consumed.
-The story is that an army chose to camp near a tea factory in the Fujian Province.
-Their presence disrupted the tea production in the factory, and the tea was allowed to dry in the sun longer than normal.
+Before that period, people only drank green or oolong teas.
+The story is that an army chose to camp near a tea factory in the Fujian Province.ย Distracted by the presence of the army, the factory workers left the leaves in the sun for too long by mistake.

 The leaves became fully oxidized, turning them dark.
 In an attempt to save the tea, the farmer finished drying them over an open pinewood fire.
 He discovered this added a smoky flavor to the tea.
-This is believed to be the original Lapsang Souchong that launched the popularity of black tea in China and later the Western world.
+This tea is believed to be the first Lapsang Souchong that made black tea popular in China.

-Black teas are named for the region the plant is grown: Assam comes from India, Ceylon from Sri Lanka, and Darjeeling from India.
+Black teas are named for where they are grown: Assam comes from India, Ceylon from Sri Lanka, and Darjeeling from India.

 What DOES black tea taste like?

 Black tea is the darkest of teas because it is the most oxidized tea.
 Oxidation is the process of exposing the tea leaves to air during the drying stage.
 Oxidation is responsible for the appearance of the tea as well as what the tea tastes like.
-Black tea is allowed to fully oxidize which turns the leaves dark and creates the flavor, strength, and aroma of the tea.
+Full oxidization turns the leaves dark and creates the flavor, strength, and aroma of the tea.

 Black tea steeps out a dark reddish brew that has a strong, malty flavor.
 The aroma is deeper than other teas and the flavor is bolder.
-For this reason, it is an easy tea for someone to transition to coming from coffee.
 Black tea can be too bold for some which is why milk and sugar are often added.

-Black teas contain more tannins than other teas because the leaves are fully oxidized.
-Tannins are released during the steep and are responsible for the flavor as well as the level of caffeine in the tea.
+Oxidation also gives the tea more tannins.
+Tannins during steeping are responsible for the flavor and caffeine level.
 Too few tannins and the tea can be described as weak, or dull.
-But too many tannins can contribute to a bitter taste, so it is very important to steep black tea properly.
+But too many tannins can make black tea bitter, so it is very important to steep the tea properly.ย

 There is more than one variety of black tea.
 As mentioned earlier, black teas are named for the country or region in which the tea plants were grown.
-For the best flavor experience, always start with loose leaf tea instead of tea bags to experience the flavors to the fullest.
+For the best flavor, always start with loose-leaf tea instead of tea bags to experience the flavors to the fullest.

 Assam tea

 Grown in Assam, a region in northeastern India, this tea has a strong, malty flavor profile.
-The Assam region is one of the largest tea-producing regions in the world making Assam black tea is a very common tea worldwide.
+Assam is one of the largest tea-producing regions in the worldย making Assam black tea very popular worldwide.
 Because of its higher caffeine content, it is typically what is used in breakfast blends.

 Darjeeling black tea